The page for smartphones is this place

 Priority sectors Transition risks : 1.5℃ Scenario Physical risks : 4℃ Scenario

-Energy / Utility Risk becomes constantly high from 2030 onward based on an assumption that the use of fossil fuel will decrease due to the enforcement of carbon taxation, across the-board efforts to achieve carbon emission reduction targets and changes in the energy mix Risk becomes constantly high from 2030 onward based on an assumption that monetary damage arising from flooding will increase approximately 20%, and then subsides to medium in line with an assumed increase in crude oil prices (approximately 30%) in 2040 and resulting growth in revenue
+Energy / Utility Risk becomes constantly high around 2030 based on an assumption that the use of fossil fuel will decrease due to the enforcement of carbon taxation, across-the-board efforts to achieve carbon emission reduction targets and changes in the energy mix Risk becomes constantly high from 2030 onward based on an assumption that monetary damage arising from flooding will increase approximately 20%, and then subsides to medium in line with an assumed increase in crude oil prices (approximately 30%) in 2040 and resulting growth in revenue

 Transportation / Automotive Risk remains medium based on an assumption that demand for vehicles with internal combustion engines (ICEs) will significantly decline in 2030 due to carbon taxation and the enforcement of stricter regulations on such vehicles.
 However, risk becomes constantly high from 2035 onward due to the enforcement of domestic regulations on the marketing of new ICE vehicles in the 2030s, provided that falling demand is not compensated for by demand for eco-friendly vehicles Risk rises to and remains at medium from 2030 onward based on an assumption that monetary damage arising from flooding will increase approximately 20%

-Real estate development / Construction Risk remains low based on an assumption that an increase in costs attributable to the need to lower energy consumption intensity will be offset by growing revenue backed by rising demand for net-zero energy buildings (ZEB) in 2040 Risk becomes constantly high from 2030 onward based on an assumption that monetary damage arising from flooding will increase approximately 20%
+Real estate development / Construction Risk remains low based on an assumption that an increase in costs attributable to a possible increase in the regulatory pressure to lower energy consumption intensity will be offset by growing revenue backed by rising demand for net-zero energy buildings (ZEBs) in 2040 Risk becomes constantly high from 2030 onward based on an assumption that monetary damage arising from flooding will increase approximately 20%

 In-Depth Quantitative Analysis of Climate Change Scenarios